littlecutebird/getting_started_open_source/README.md

 Find the file you want to modify and modify it.
 Change the code, etc...
 I won't detail here how to run the test suite as it's optional in open source projects.
 Especially if the modification is small.
 A server will run some tests for you anyway.
 So let's go on.

+[longnn] I modified this readme for testing purpose.

 ### Step 5: Push your branch

 This is quite simple: